NHL Team Improves Fan Experience with Stadium Wi-Fi

-With the adoption of home flat screen TVs and home theater technology, professional sports teams have a challenge in getting their fans to continue to support their teams in person.
-Often the fans can get a great view of the game at home.
-How do you continue to lure fans to attend games in the stadium?
-How do you keep the stadium experience exciting and modern?
+With the adoption of home flat screen TVs and home theater technology, professional sports teams are challenged with getting their fans to continue supporting their teams in person.
+Often fans can get a great view of the game at home.
+How can they continue to lure fans to attend games in the stadium?
+How can they keep the stadium experience exciting and modern?

 A National Hockey League (NHL) team was facing these issues and had the vision to digitize the fan experience.
 They are home to one of the most winning teams in the league, but a lack of wireless connectivity wasn't winning praise from fans.
 The team wanted to engage fans in new ways like social apps, push notifications and in-stadium seat upgrades.
 But without wireless connectivity, they found this extraordinarily difficult.

-We proposed an architecture which will provide the team with a solution to close the immediate gaps for their fans, while also providing a platform to build new services and revenue streams.
+WWT proposed an architecture to provide the team with a solution that would close the immediate gaps for their fans, while also providing a platform to build new services and revenue streams.
 The architecture started with the need for a high-speed backbone network to carry the traffic necessary to support thousands of users and applications.
 This required nearly 10 miles of fiber optic cables to be installed, interconnecting Cisco Core and Access Switching.

-On top of that, we put together a team of Wi-Fi design experts both in-house and a special consultant (with hundreds of stadium designs under their belts) to design and build the optimal Wireless LAN, capable of handling up to 20,000 wireless users.
-We deployed a Cisco WLAN which offered the most reliable and scalable wireless platform that could also give the NHL team the analytics they were looking for through Cisco’s Connected Mobile Experience (CMX).
+On top of that, we put together a team of Wi-Fi design experts both in-house and a special consultant (with hundreds of stadium designs under their belts) to design and build the optimal wireless LAN (WLAN), capable of handling up to 20,000 wireless users.
+We deployed a Cisco WLAN, as it offered the most reliable and scalable wireless platform that could also give the NHL team the analytics they were looking for through Cisco's Connected Mobile Experience (CMX).

-For the future, the network and Wi-Fi architecture provide the platform for new services the NHL team is planning, including a custom mobile app for fans, nearly a thousand digital screens, and in-seat food ordering.
+For the future, the network and Wi-Fi architecture provides the platform for new services the NHL team is planning, including a custom mobile app for fans, nearly a thousand digital screens and in-seat food ordering.

 WWT's stadium architecture proposal based on Cisco Connected Stadium products provided the foundation the NHL team needed to digitize and modernize their fan experience.
 The system provides many benefits being realized including: